The Quadratic and Cubic Characters of 2: Eisenstein Integers, Gauss and Jacobi Sums, and the Uniqueness of a Representation of Primes

 Necessarily, the ring $\ZZ[\omega]$ contains prime and unit elements.
-To determine the unitary elements of $\ZZ[\omega]$, we let $a+b\omega$ be a unit.
+To determine the unit elements of $\ZZ[\omega]$, we let $a+b\omega$ be a unit.
 Therefore, its norm must be $1$, so determining the units amounts to determining the pairs of values of $a$ and $b$ such that $N(a+b\omega) = a^{2}-ab+b^{2}=1$.
 It is important to note that $\ZZ[\omega]$ also contains $\ZZ$, so to distinguish between elements of each set, we say that prime elements of $\ZZ$ are ``rational primes" and prime elements of $\ZZ[\omega]$ are just ``primes"\footnote{It is worth noting an important identity of cube roots of unity: $1+\omega+\omega^{2} = 0$. }.

-Now that we have a grasp of the basics of the Eisenstein integers, we will redirect ourselves toward considering some results concerning the Gauss sum and Jacobi sum.
+Now that we have a grasp of the basics of the Eisenstein integers, we will redirect ourselves toward considering some results concerning general Gauss and Jacobi sums.
 These results are technical and time-consuming, but most results are analogues to results concerning quadratic Gauss sums and follow general yet still similar proofs.
 Before we may take a look, however, we need to define a special symbol that characterizes (no pun intended) all residue symbols.